karandave211/karandave211.github.io/_posts/2026-04-27-keyword-research-local-gym-ahmedabad.md

 ---
-title: "Step‑by‑Step Keyword Research for a Local Gym (+5 Target Keywords)"
+title: "Keyword Research for a Local Gym: A Step‑by‑Step Walkthrough (+5 Target Keywords)"
 date: 2026-04-27
 schema: Article
 categories: